SModelS/smodels.github.io/docs/ListOfAnalyses200.md

 <a name='A3'>(3)</a> Aggregated result; the results are the public ones, but aggregation is done by the SModelS collaboration.

+<a name='A4'>(4)</a> Expected upper limits ('exp.
+ULs'): Can be used to compute a crude approximation of a likelihood, modelled as a truncated Gaussian.

-<a name='A4'>(4)</a> Likelihood information for combination of signal regions ('SR comb.'): 'cov' = a covariance matrix for a simplified likelihood. 'json' = full likelihoods as pyhf json files.
+<a name='A5'>(5)</a> Likelihood information for combination of signal regions ('SR comb.'): 'cov' = a covariance matrix for a simplified likelihood. 'json' = full likelihoods as pyhf json files.

-This page was created Fri Mar 12 17:34:25 2021.
+This page was created Mon Mar 15 21:23:18 2021.